Flatkat/sitelen-pona-revenge-fonts/README.md

 # sitelen-pona-revenge-fonts
-sitelen pona fonts for Revenge and other Vendetta forks
+Sitelen pona UCSUR fonts for Revenge and other Vendetta forks